project-chip/connectedhomeip/docs/BUG_REPORT.md

 platforms on which everything is running is needed.

 Try to provide as much information as seems relevant.
-At a minimum this could look like `Failed to commission nrf board using chip-tool running on linux`.
+At a minimum this could look like `Failed to commission nrf board using chip-tool running on linux.
+Used build on SHA abcde...`.
 This provides basic information (use nrf board, use chip-tool on linux, default build) that can get started.
 Beyond that, you can refine if more items seem
 relevant:

--   `Tested on TE9` or `Tested on master as of SHA abcd` gives a build reference point.
-Important when branches/tags are used instead of master branch
+-   `Tested on TE9` or `Tested on interop branch xyz` gives a build reference point.
+Useful when branches/tags are used instead of master branch as development happens on master branch.

 -   `Thread devices fail, tested with qpg and efr32` shows that this seems to be a general thread issue and developer can investigate on multiple of them